Plasmin: Mechanism of plasmin inactivation

 Plasmin is inactivated by proteins such as α2-macroglobulin and α2-antiplasmin.
-The mechanism of plasmin inactivation involves the cleavage of an α2-macroglobulin at the bait region (a segment of the aM that is particularly susceptible to proteolytic cleavage) by plasmin.
+The primary protein responsible for plasmin inhibition is the α2-antiplasmin which is a serpin protein.
+The C-terminal of the α2-antiplasmin binds plasminogen Kringle domains via lysine residues allowing for the inhibition of plasmin.
+Another method of plasmin inactivation involves the cleavage of an α2-macroglobulin at the bait region (a segment of the aM that is particularly susceptible to proteolytic cleavage) by plasmin.
 This initiates a conformational change such that the α2-macroglobulin collapses about the plasmin.
 In the resulting α2-macroglobulin-plasmin complex, the active site of plasmin is sterically shielded, thus substantially decreasing the plasmin's access to protein substrates.
 Two additional events occur as a consequence of bait region cleavage, namely (i) a h-cysteinyl-g-glutamyl thiol ester of the α2-macroglobulin becomes highly reactive and (ii) a major conformational change exposes a conserved COOH-terminal receptor binding domain.
 The exposure of this receptor binding domain allows the α2-macroglobulin protease complex to bind to clearance receptors and be removed from circulation.

+Plasmin can also be inhibited by inhibiting its activators, inactivating PAI-1 and PAI-2 blocks the production of tPA and uPA which subsequently stop the conversion of plasminogen into plasmin.
+Defects in the SERPINE1 gene cause deficiencies in PA1-2.

+PAI-2 is only detectable during pregnancy and lacks a signal sequence it is not secreted by the cell.
+Because PAI-2 is not properly secreted it accumulates in the cell where it remains unglycosylated.
+The exposed RCL loop on the PAI-2 contains the sequence Arg380-Thr381 which is identical to the cleavage site uPA/tPA identity.
+When uPA/tPA bind and cleave the bond between Arg-380 and Thr381 the RCL loop inserts itself into a β-sheet A slot in the enzyme(s) and conformationally alters the active site of the enzyme allowing it to no longer function.

 Pathology

 Plasmin deficiency may lead to thrombosis, as the clots are not adequately degraded.
 Plasminogen deficiency in mice leads to defective liver repair, defective wound healing, reproductive abnormalities.

 In humans, a rare disorder called plasminogen deficiency type I is caused by mutations of the PLG gene and is often manifested by ligneous conjunctivitis.

 A rare missense mutation within the kringle 3 domain of plasminogen, resulting in a novel type of dysplasminogenemia, represents the molecular basis of a subtype of hereditary angioedema with normal C1-inhibitor; the mutation creates a new lysine-binding site within kringle 3 and alters the glycosylation of plasminogen.
 The mutant plasminogen protein has been shown to be a highly efficient kininogenase that directly releases bradykinin from high- and low-molecular-weight kininogen.

+Plasmin is responsible for regulating certain immune processes by interacting with leukocytes, endothelial or smooth muscle cells, and the extracellular matrix, the over excessive production or high levels of plasmin may lead to acute or chronic inflammatory responses.